mattdifford/mattdifford/README.md

 ### Hi there 👋

-I'm a front-end leaning full-stack developer, currently specialising in creating optimised UX journeys for new customer acquisition.
+I'm a full-stack PHP developer, with experience in back-end and front-end specific roles.

-My main passion is creating beautiful, elegant websites and UIs, but I'm also a dab hand at meeting business logic requirements, focusing on the simplest possible solutions.
+I love creating beautiful, elegant websites and UIs, as well as solving complex proplems and business logic requirements, focusing on the simplest possible solutions.

 My commercial experience includes:
 - SCSS/LESS ✨(I like to use BEM wherever I can)